persalys/persalys/python/doc/user_manual/graphical_interface/physical_model/user_manual_physical_model.rst

 When the definition is requiring, a new item named **Definition** appears in the study tree.

 Its context menu proposes these actions:
-  - **Probabilistic model**: Create stochastic input variables and correlation
+  - **Probabilistic model**: Create stochastic input variables and dependence
   - **Evaluation**: Evaluate the model at a point
   - **Design of experiments**: Create a new design of experiments